buraste/chatgpt-migration/README.md

 ## Why You Need It

-1.  **Moving Chats**: If you start a **new** ChatGPT account, there’s no official “import” feature yet.
+1. **Moving Chats**: Since ChatGPT does **not** allow you to change your account email, you must create a **new** account if you want to use a different email.
+Unfortunately, there is no official “import” feature available, so your old chats cannot be directly transferred to the new account.

 2. **Organization**: This tool splits your large `conversations.json` into manageable individual JSON chat files—perfect for archiving or referencing.

 3. **Manual Re-import**: With these smaller JSON files, you can open a new chat in your new ChatGPT account and paste or “upload” the conversation piece by piece, prompting ChatGPT to “learn” your old context.

 ---